Monday, March 31, 2025

 The name suggests a mysterious, invisible cloak for your digital footsteps.

-But does it really work that way?
-Let’s pull back the curtain on incognito mode to see how it works, what it protects, and—most importantly—where it falls short.
+Let’s pull back the curtain on private browsing to see how it works, what it protects, and—most importantly—where it falls short.

 What Is Incognito Mode, Really?